 Are you recently diagnosed with cancer and haven’t decided how to move forward?
-We suggest that patients in this situation consider attending one of our 2 week intensive sessions, Life Force Intensive Retreats.
+We suggest that patients in this situation consider attending one of our 2 week intensive sessions, the Life Force Intensive Retreats.
 That is a wonderful opportunity to step back, consider what is happening, have time for contemplation and discuss with our physicians the various options and time frame that would suit you best.
 Many patients feel pressure to enter immediately into the system and have not had a chance to thoroughly consider their personal wishes in how the next steps happen.
 We like to tell each patient that they are the ones who write their own story.

 Anthroposophical Cancer Treatment